rugbyprof/5303-Adv-Database/Assignments/A03/README.md

 - Do NOT forget it!!
 - It also better not be a weak password!!

-- Look in [Resources](../../Resources) for a list of necessary commands.
+- Look in [Resources](../../Resources) for a list of helpful linux commands.

 ### FTP